jenkinsci/github-plugin/CONTRIBUTING.md

         this.widgetCount = widgetCount;
     }
     ```

-* When adding a new class / interface / etc, it shall have a `@since` doc comment.
-The version shall be `FIXME` (or `TODO`) to indicate that the person merging the change should replace the `FIXME` with the next release version number.
+- When adding a new class / interface / etc, it should have a `@since` doc comment.
+The version should be `FIXME` (or `TODO`) to indicate that the person merging the change should replace the `FIXME` with the next release version number.
 The fields and methods within a class/interface (but not nested classes) will be assumed to have the `@since` annotation of their class/interface unless a different `@since` annotation is present.

 ### IDE Configuration